louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Boxes will be assigned to StorageLocations
    - Each Box will contain multiple BoxSlots based on BoxType configuration

+### BoxType Configuration Details
+Based on our analysis of the legacy ERP parameters table, we have identified the following configuration options for BoxTypes:

+1. **Box Types (Schüttentypen)**:
+   After analyzing the data from the parameter table, we found 42 different box types with detailed specifications.
+The key attributes include:

+   - **Dimensions**:
+     - Length (Box_Länge): Ranges from 160mm to 792mm
+     - Width (Box_Breite): Ranges from 85mm to 593mm
+     - Height (Box_Höhe): Ranges from 80mm to 450mm

+   - **Weight Properties**:
+     - Empty Weight (Box_Gewicht): Ranges from 101g to 7800g
+     - Divider Weight (Trenner_Gewicht): Mostly 0g, with one box having 250g

+   - **Slot Configuration**:
+     - Most boxes have a single slot
+     - Some models (e.g., Schäfer LF 532) have 3 slots

+   - **Manufacturers**:
+     - Schäfer (most common)
+     - Bito
+     - Auer
+     - Visus
+     - Walther
+     - Kennoset
+     - Arca Systems

+   - **Notable Box Types**:
+     - Largest: "Lager grau XXL" (792 x 593 x 450 mm, 7800g)
+     - Smallest: "Schäfer 2" series (160 x 105 x 80 mm, 101g)
+     - Multi-slot: "Schäfer LF 532" series (3 slots)

+2. **Box Colors (Schüttenfarben)**:
+   From the box type data, we identified the following colors in use:
+   - Blau (Blue) - 11 box types
+   - Gelb (Yellow) - 5 box types
+   - Grün (Green) - 5 box types
+   - Rot (Red) - 4 box types
+   - Grau (Gray) - 4 box types
+   - Other/Unspecified - 13 box types

+   Additional colors mentioned in the parameters but not found in the current box types:
+   - Orange
+   - Schwarz (Black)
+   - Transparent
+   - Weiß (White)

+3. **Box Purposes (Schüttenzweck)**:
+   - Lager (Storage)
+   - Picken (Picking)
+   - Transport
+   - Werkstatt (Workshop)

+### BoxType Data Mapping
+Based on our analysis, we will map the legacy data to our BoxType model as follows:

+- **name**: Derived from the Type field (e.g., "14/6-2H Blau", "EF6220 Grau")
+- **colour**: Extracted from the Type name (e.g., "Blau", "Gelb", "Grün")
+- **length**: Mapped directly from Box_Länge
+- **width**: Mapped directly from Box_Breite
+- **height**: Mapped directly from Box_Höhe
+- **weight_empty**: Mapped directly from Box_Gewicht
+- **default_slot_count**: Mapped directly from Slots
+- **divider_weight**: Mapped directly from Trenner_Gewicht
+- **purpose**: Will be assigned based on box characteristics or additional data
+- **UUID**: Will be generated for new records (not present in legacy data)

+These configuration options will be used to define the BoxType model, which will include attributes for type, color, purpose, dimensions, weight capacity, and slot configuration.
+The BoxType model will serve as a template for creating Box instances, which will be placed in StorageLocations and contain multiple BoxSlots for storing products.

 ### Implementation Notes
 - The `ID_Lagerort` field is used as the primary identifier for synchronization, as it's also printed on labels and QR codes in the legacy system.
 - We're skipping the `Schuette`, `Slots`, and `Schuette_und_Slots` fields for now, as they're not critical for the initial implementation.
 - The `location_code` field stores the formatted location string from `Lagerort`, which provides a human-readable identifier.
 - The `name` field is generated from the `location_code` if available, or from the individual components if not.
+- The BoxType configuration will be used to standardize box creation and ensure consistency across the warehouse.
+- For boxes with missing dimensions or weights, we'll implement validation rules to ensure data integrity.

 ## Progress Update
 We have made significant progress on the inventory management system: